Banks must back innovation, not just big corporates — Wale Edun

 “The finance and banking industry has more work to do because we must finance their ideas, deepen the capital and credit markets down to SMEs.
 They should not have to go to Silicon Valley,” he said.

-Edun, who described the private sector as the engine of growth, said the government’s reform agenda aims to create an enabling environment where businesses can thrive, access funding, and contribute meaningfully to job creation.
+Edun, who described the private sector as the engine of growth, explained that the government’s reform agenda aims to create an enabling environment where businesses can thrive, access funding, and contribute meaningfully to job creation.

-Also speaking, Chairman of the Committee of Bank CEOs and Group Managing Director/Chief Executive Officer of United Bank for Africa (UBA) Plc, Mr. Oliver Alawuba, commended the CBN and the Federal Ministry of Finance for their coordinated policies that have eased pressure on the foreign exchange market and restored investor confidence.
+Also speaking, Chairman of the Committee of Bank CEOs and Group Managing Director/Chief Executive Officer of United Bank for Africa (UBA) Plc, Mr. Oliver Alawuba, commended the CBN and the Ministry of Finance for their coordinated policies, which he said have eased pressure on the foreign exchange market and restored investor confidence.

 “We thank the Minister of Finance and the CBN Governor.
 We have seen the difference.
 A year ago, customers were asking for dollars; today, we are asking them if they need any.
 Thanks to the efforts of the coordinated economic team,” Alawuba said.